Cogniac/cogniac-sdk-csharp/README.md

 	subjectUid (string):		(Required) The subject UID to pass to the API.

 	Return:				Cogniac.SubjectMediaAssociations - multi-member object.

+__GetMediaSubjects(mediaId)__

+	Description:			Gets the subjects associated to a given media ID.

+	mediaId (string):		(Required) The unique ID of the media.

+	Return:				Cogniac.MediaSubjects - multi-member object.

 The following are the objects used in the SDK and their members.